 - Water to cover and boil potatoes.

 Start potatoes boiling.
-Should take about 1/2 hour, depending how large they are.
+Should take about 1/2 hour, depending on how large they are.
 Done when a fork pierces the potato easily.

-Over a medium heat add tablespoon of oil in a large pan.
+Over medium heat add tablespoon of oil in a large pan.
 Next, add the chopped onion and carrots.
 Stir and saute until onion is tender, about 5 minutes.

 Now time to assemble it all.
-In a deep baking dish (or two, depending on how large the dish is) add the meat and veggie filling - don't fill it up all the way, leave about an inch clearance.
+In a deep baking dish (or two, depending on how large the dish is) add the meat and veggie filling - don't fill it up all the way, leave about an inch of clearance.
 Now spoon on the mashed potatoes to cover the top of the meat and veggie filling.
 You can carefully smooth out the mashed potatoes to cover the top.

-Place the uncovered dish of Shepherds Pie in a preheated 350 degree oven for about 30 minutes.
+Place the uncovered dish of Shepherd's Pie in a preheated 350-degree oven for about 30 minutes.
 You may want to place a large cookie sheet pan underneath the dish in case some of the filling bubbles out.

 Remove from oven and allow to cool down for a few minutes, this will allow the sauce to thicken.
 Ready to eat after about 3-5 minutes.

 For a more diet-friendly and healthier topping (I know spuds are too carb-heavy for some) try boiled or microwaved sweet potatoes.
-You could use steamed and mashed cauliflower, squash (butternut or acorn,) carrots, pumpkin, soybeans or any favorite veggie that you can mash.
+You could use steamed and mashed cauliflower, squash (butternut or acorn,) carrots, pumpkin, turnips, or any favorite veggie that you can mash.

 You could also substitute green peas with shelled edamame (soybeans) or green beans.
 Sometimes, I'll add a few sauteed sliced mushrooms.

 Instead of peas and carrots, you can just use a bag of your favorite frozen veggie blend.
-For frozen veggies, defrost first and add while you are heating the sauce (after meat is done.)
+For frozen veggies, defrost first and add while you are heating the sauce (after the meat is done.)

 If you like a saucy filling, then add more stock - you may need a larger (or an extra) baking dish or pot.